“Whatever happened to all this season’s losers of the year? Every time I got to thinking, where’d they disappear?”

-There is no place I’d rather be than walking beside a well-groomed front-lawn on a suburban street in mid-August.
-Late afternoon, when the sun is just beginning to set- tired from a long day’s work- making its march toward a warm yellow hue that feels like a soft blanket enveloping your soul.
-The sound of distant lawn-mowers, and the scent of freshly cut grass- really, to properly maintain the admiration and respect of your neighbors, twice per week is ideal for lawn-care.
+There is no place I’d rather be than walking beside a well-groomed front lawn on a suburban street in mid-August.
+Late afternoon, when the sun is just beginning to set- tired from a long day’s work- making its march toward the kind of warm hue that feels like a soft blanket enveloping your soul.
+The sound of distant lawn-mowers and the scent of cut grass- really, to properly maintain the admiration and respect of your neighbors, twice per week is ideal for lawn-care.
 American flags next to empty mailboxes.
 Dogs barking beside hamburgers on propane grills.

 When you’re in eighth grade, suburbia is your canvas.
 You burn things in the woods and throw eggs at houses.
 Hop fences and explore backyards.
 Stand atop a hill overlooking the town below and throw-up a double middle-finger.
-You let the girls hang out and you act like it’s this big deal and if they’re not cool enough they’ll have to go home.
+You let the girls hang out with you and act like it’s this big deal and if they’re not cool enough they’ll have to go home.
 You probably could have seen their tits had you been more socially adept.
-You’d be star gazing had there been stars to see.
+You’d be stargazing had there been stars to see.

-She’d always ask if I were happy with how things turned out.
+She’d always ask if I was happy with how things turned out.
 What a question.
 Where do you begin?
-“Well, not because I stuck around… not because I didn’t go on these inauthentic, pretentious adventures…” Where do you begin explaining the sexual marketplace and its awful implications?
-That to a highly-trained eye, which I possess, there are major differences in the singles-market of 2013 compared to the cursed singles-market of 2018.
+“Well, not because I stuck around… not because I didn’t go on these inauthentic, pretentious adventures…” Where do you begin explaining that we’re living in hell?
+That to a highly-trained eye, which I possess, there are major differences in the singles-market of 2012 compared to the cursed singles-market of the current year.
 How modern men are more disposable than ever… Where you like your little fucking town and you never wanted to leave.
 Has she seen the little fucking art studio and the toy train shop?
 Does she not get that it’s all so fucking charming?

 Christine was pregnant.
 She was getting married.
 They were looking for a house.
-You’d think that, in a fair world, the country-hopping was at the price of long term stability.
+You’d think that, in a fair world, the country-hopping would come at the expense of long term stability.
 That there would be a cost to the experience– this is what felt fair.
 Every time we’d catch up, there was a new story; the guy in the indie rock band out in Austin, the soccer player in Rio.
-But, of course, this was not the case- she had met a lovely boy in Portland, where she ended up after the work-visa expired in China- a “crazy story,” I was assured- and now her next adventure was having a family.
+But, not this time- this time she had met a lovely boy in Portland, where she ended up after the work-visa expired in China- a “crazy story,” I was assured- and now her next adventure was having a family.
 It sounded like a movie trailer.

 You have these defensive moments, but they pass, and it’s back to the empty soccer field at midnight- with your notebook, making words into art.

-My favorite movie, as a kid, was “Clue” (1985)– so much that my parents got me a real-life singing-telegram for my 7th birthday.
+My favorite movie, as a kid, was Clue (1985)– so much that my parents got me a real-life singing telegram for my 7th birthday.
 No, I didn’t get to kill him.
-Yes, I’m still unsure how to properly respond to an adult singing to me.
-There was a line in the song about how much I loved watching the singing-telegram get shot.
+Yes, I’m still unsure of how to properly respond to an adult singing to me.
+There was a line in the song about how much I loved watching the singing telegram get shot.
 I wonder how that made him feel.

 When you’re a kid, you think anything’s possible- even if your future is genetically etched into the hollows of time- but you’re sold the lie of life as a big slot machine and everyone getting a turn.
 Line up three cherries and get a model wife and a million dollar home.
 It could happen to you, as if life is a movie that unfolds and branches out with a will of its own.